 The past tense form of “do” is “did.”
 Did + not = didn’t

 She didn’t take the bus to work.

-Separating the contraction creates emphasis
+Separating the contraction creates emphasis.

 I did not want to do the dishes last night.
 I do not want to do them now!

 He does not have his license!
 He never did get it!

 Please, do not put that hot pan on the counter!

-Never put “did” + ____ing
+Never put “did” + ____ing together.

 did going to work last night. (incorrect)